tyler-technologies-oss/codecomp-dropper/README.md

 The objective to the game is to remain on the board longer than your opponent.

 ### Board Configs (maps)
 The default 7 x 7 board has every tile at full strength.
 There are different maps that you can test your AI on.
-For the competition we will be cycling through different maps each round within a match.
+For the competition we will be cycling through different maps throughout the competition.

 ### How to win a round
 A round is over when all three monsters on one team have fallen to their death.
 The team that has any number of monsters still alive wins the round.